-Hurricane Delta erupts to Category 3 strength as it targets Cancun, and Louisiana later this week
+Hurricane Delta erupts to Category 4 strength as it targets Cancun.
+Louisiana to be hit later this week.

 Concern growing for U.S. Gulf Coast

-Delta will temporarily weaken after its brush with land over the Yucatán .
-Assuming its core remains intact, it will likely re-intensify thereafter.
+Delta will temporarily weaken after its brush with land over the Yucatán.
+Assuming its core remains intact, it will then likely reintensify.
 However, rapid intensification is less probable in the Gulf of Mexico, since cooler waters offer less ocean heat content to fuel Delta’s wrath.

-That said, the National Hurricane Center is still forecasting Delta to nick Category 4 strength over the central Gulf of Mexico on Thursday afternoon.
+That said, the National Hurricane Center is still forecasting Delta to carry Category 4 strength over the central Gulf of Mexico on Thursday afternoon.
 By Friday, cooler waters and increasingly disruptive mid-level winds will begin to gradually weaken the storm — but not by much.
 It’s still likely to retain power as a Category 2 hurricane upon landfall.

-The area at greatest risk for landfall is southern Louisiana, an area very prone to storm surge flooding.
-The Route 90 corridor in coastal Louisiana, which traverses communities like Morgan City, may eventually be partially evacuated.
+The area at greatest risk for landfall is southern Louisiana, which is very prone to storm surge flooding.
+The Route 90 corridor in coastal Louisiana, which traverses communities like Morgan City, may have to be partially evacuated.

 Wind gusts topping 90 or 100 mph are possible, along with a swath of 6 to 10 inches of rain and a dangerous storm surge near the coast.
 Tornadoes may become a concern as well.

-The worst will come Friday evening into early Saturday for the U.S. Gulf Coast.
+The worst is expected to come Friday evening into early Saturday for the U.S. Gulf Coast.
 Thereafter, Delta will weaken quickly as it moves inland, becoming a tropical rainstorm and drenching the lower Mississippi Valley.

 Delta in historical perspective

 The 2020 hurricane season continues to smash and obliterate records, the oceans cranking out tropical storms and hurricanes like a factory.
 The high number of systems has forced meteorologists to exhaust their hurricane naming list and revert to the Greek alphabet for only the second time on record.
-And the pace of this year’s storm formation is unlike anything seen before; the only other time we’ve reached a storm named Delta, in 2005, it didn’t occur until mid-November.
+And the pace of this year’s storm formation is unlike anything seen before; the only other time that we’ve reached a storm named Delta, in 2005, it didn’t occur until mid-November.

-When Delta makes landfall, it will break the record for most named storms to strike the U.S. in a calendar year, surpassing the 9 that came ashore in 1916.
+When Delta makes landfall, it will break the record for most named storms to strike the United States in a calendar year, surpassing the nine that came ashore in 1916.

 Delta’s 70 mph leap in intensity between Monday morning and Tuesday morning is the most for an October hurricane on record since Wilma in 2005.

-When Delta was upgraded to a hurricane on Monday, it became the 9th to form in the Atlantic in 2020.
+When Delta was upgraded to a hurricane on Monday, it became the ninth to form in the Atlantic in 2020.
 “Only 3 other years in the satellite era (since 1966) have produced 9 or more Atlantic hurricanes by October 5: 1995, 2004, and 2005,” tweeted Phil Klotzbach, a hurricane researcher at Colorado State University.

-Should Delta’s winds reach 120 mph, as predicted, it will be the strongest hurricane named using the Greek alphabet on record.
+With its winds of 130 mph, Delta is the strongest hurricane named using the Greek alphabet on record.